BallisticLA/RandBLAS/rtd/source/tutorial/memory.rst

 Decades ago, the designers of the classic BLAS made the wise decision to not internally allocate dynamically-sized arrays.
-Such an approach was (and is) viabale because BLAS only operates on very simple datatypes: scalars and references to dense arrays of scalars.
+Such an approach was (and is) viable because BLAS only operates on very simple datatypes: scalars and references to dense arrays of scalars.

 RandBLAS, by contrast, needs to provide a polymorphic API with far more sophisticated datatypes.
-This has led us to adopt a policy where we can internally allocate and dellocate dynamically-sized arrays with the ``new []`` and ``delete []`` keywords, subject to the restrictions below.
+This has led us to adopt a policy where we can internally allocate and deallocate dynamically-sized arrays with the ``new []`` and ``delete []`` keywords, subject to the restrictions below.
 Users are not bound to follow these rules, but deviations from them should be made with care.